ASA-P/PlaywrightSynoptic/README/Adding Authentication.md

     await page.Locator("input[name=\"password\"]").PressAsync("Enter");
 });
 ```
 These steps can be executed for every browser context.
 However, redoing login for every test can slow down test execution.
-To prevent that, we will reuse existing authentication state in new browser contexts.
+To prevent that reuse existing authentication state in new browser contexts.

 ### Reuse authentication state
 Web apps use cookie-based or token-based authentication, where authenticated state is stored as cookies or in local storage.
 Playwright provides BrowserContext.StorageStateAsync(options) method that can be used to retrieve storage state from authenticated contexts and then create new contexts with prepopulated state.